lunar1um/soggy-icons/README.md

 An unofficial, **really** soggy icon pack where everything is shark (the soggy cat).

 ## What's included?
-A directory of svg icons, organized by brands and flavors.
+A directory of png icons, organized by brands and flavors.
 More to come!!!

 ## License
 - Icon sources may belong to their respective owners.